 The Vegetation Management Planning Requirements contains more detailed information regarding compliance with the Vegetation Management standards.

-An on-site fire hazard assessment and consultation specific to your project can be performed by Sonoma County Fire and Emergency Services staff.
+An on-site fire hazard assessment and consultation specific to your project can be performed by Permit Sonoma Fire Prevention Division staff.
 An inspection will always be performed at the completion of any permitted project for compliance with the Public Resources Code 4291.
-If you request and on-site assessment it will result in a written report containing minimum requirements for your Vegetation Management and Defensible Space Plan.
+If you request an on-site assessment, it will result in a written report containing minimum requirements for your Vegetation Management and Defensible Space Plan.

-Plans come in two types.
-Projects not located in a high or very high fire severity zone can be completed by following the minimum guild lines located on the Cal Fire website or by following the Living With Fire in Sonoma County.
+Vegetation Management Plans for projects not located in a high or very high fire severity zone can be completed by following the minimum guidelines located on the Cal Fire website or by following the Living With Fire in Sonoma County homeowner's guide (PDF).

 Plans can be developed by the following: